-- sauces (such as reduced fat soy sauce) and pastes (such as reduced fat and salt peanut butter)
+- sauces (such as reduced salt soy sauce)

 - vegetable oil such as olive oil or canola oil

-Having a healthy diet and making sure that you keep active will help you to maintain your health as you age.
+Following a healthy diet and making sure that you keep active will help you to maintain your health as you get older.
 Remember to eat well, keep moving, and call on friends and family whenever you need help along the way.